sudishth/data_ex_im/README.txt

 INSTALLATION
 ------------

- * Put the module in your drupal modules directory and enable it in admin/build/modules.
+ * Put the module in your Drupal modules directory and enable it in admin/build/modules.
  * Go to admin/user/permissions and grant permission to any roles that need to be able to export or import datasets.